 If you’re a powered wheelchair or scooter user planning on having a day out, here’s five things we recommend taking to keep you cosy:

-Winter isn’t just cold, it is often wet as well.
-Keep an umbrella handy for any unexpected downpours.
+Winter isn’t just cold, it is often wet as well!
+Keep an umbrella handy for any unexpected downpours – particularly if your coat doesn’t have a hood, or if it isn’t made of waterproof material.

-Or at least, some warm footwear.
-Cold feet are unpleasant at the best of times and good shoes can make all the difference.
+Or at least, some warm and sturdy footwear.
+Cold feet are unpleasant at the best of times, and good shoes can make all the difference.
+Wear them with a pair of thick socks to keep your feet cosy and protected from the elements.

 In very cold weather a blanket, or even a sleeping bag, is ideal to keep the cold air at bay.
-It may not be ideal if heavy rain is expected but if the forecast looks dry, tuck yourself in and keep warm.
+It may not be ideal if heavy rain is expected, but if the forecast looks dry then they are something to consider.
+Keeping a blanket with you gives you the option to tuck yourself in if needed so that you can stay nice and warm.

-If you’d like more tips on keeping warm then read blogger Sarah Alexander’s article on how she keeps the cold away during the Winter months.
+If you’d like more tips on keeping warm, take a look at blogger Sarah Alexander’s article on how she keeps the cold away during the winter months.

 Related Stories